Deploy any app to your own VPS — by AI, by CLI, or by API.

 Impreza Host is managed infrastructure for the apps you already trust.

-Install catalog apps (Vaultwarden, n8n, Nextcloud, Matrix, SearXNG, Gitea, …) with one click,
+Install catalog apps (WordPress, PrestaShop, n8n, Nextcloud, Vaultwarden, Matrix, Gitea, SearXNG, …) with one click,

-or ship your own code as a Docker image, a Dockerfile, or a public git repository.
+or ship your own code as a Docker image, a Dockerfile, or a git repository (public or private).

 Every deployment gets automatic HTTPS via Let’s Encrypt and an optional .onion mirror via Tor.